JaredTherriault/ComfyUI-JNodes/README.md

 * **A flyout of video options** sits beside the "Include Subdirectories" checkbox - hover over it to reveal some controls for video pplayback such as autoplay, loopiing, control visibility, muting, volume, and playback rate.
 There's also the option to seek throuugh videos using the mouse wheel, but this can be deisabled through this menu if you don't like this function.
 * **The Refresh button** can be used to reload the current set of images and videos in case some are added or removed.
 * **The Jump button** at the end can be used to automatically scroll to the top of the list of images and videos.
 * **Mouse over** any image or video in the list to see metadata in a tooltip as well as a couple of controls listed below.
+Metadata tooltips can be disabled in JNodes [Settings](https://github.com/JaredTherriault/ComfyUI-JNodes/tree/main?tab=readme-ov-file#settings).
   * The top left of an image will have a checkbox to allow for selecting multiple images at once which can then be hidden or recycled using the Batch Buttons (see below).
   * The top right of an image will have an overflow menu that when hovered will display some extra controls:
     * The filename, which when hovered will display file information like its subdirectory, file size, dimensions, and, if available, fps, frame count and duration.